A new era of Cinema Color Science

 Subtractive vs. Additive

 Film uses a subtractive color model whereas digital goes by an additive color model.
 These are fundamentally different ways of creating the end color and density.
 Subtractive means you start with white light - and subtract out red, green or blue to get cyan, magenta or yellow.
 Additive means we start with black and add red, green and blue.
 In Subtractive mixing (as opposed to additive) the higher the saturation of the detected color the lower the overall brightness of the color.
 This type of color mixing does not affect tones uniformly, it changes the saturation within different luminous ranges of the captured image.
 These combined effects are a crucial component in the look of analog film.
 Resulting in a more natural image rendition.
-We mathematically modeled a subtractive process specifically for the ALEV III sensor to achieve a non-destructive but radical departure from established interpretations of information coming from the sensor.
+We mathematically modeled a subtractive model specifically for the ARRI ALEV III sensor including sensors from other manufacturers such as RED and Blackmagic Design to achieve a non-destructive but radical departure from established interpretations of information coming from the sensor.

-Unlike Cinny the LogC flat alternate, Linny is a Log to Linear conversion LUT, designed as a subtractive color and film-like response alternative to the standard video conversion ARRI Rec.709 LUT and other Log to Linear conversion LUTs.
-It does not affect the base color palette of the sensor.
-Linny is available in a standalone variant and two kits: the standard Linny Kit with stylized "print" emulations and in the OnSet Bundle.
+Unlike Cinny the LogC flat alternate, Linny is a Log to Linear conversion LUT kit, designed as a subtractive color and film-like response alternative to the standard video conversion ARRI Rec.709 LUT and other Log to Linear conversion LUTs.
+At its lowest contrast value - without print emulation added, Linny does not affect the base color palette of the sensor and it can serve as a perfect middle ground or pseudo logarithmic grading base with all the SUCOMO™ subtractive color modeling and its inherent contrast level, color luma and saturation mapping.

 The process starts with analog negative and print film stocks.
-The film is printed, scanned, sampled, and the average performance is then constructed using a neural network architecture to refine the potential artifacts that can show up during the optical process.
-The neural network processes the data until the perfect performance is found for the specific log base resulting in extremely fine subtractive color transitions and luminance rolloff characteristics, commonly found with analog film.
+The film is printed, scanned, sampled, and the average performance is then plotted using a neural network architecture to refine the potential artifacts that can show up during the optical process.
+The data is processed until the perfect performance is found for the specific log base.
+Resulting in a very fine non linear subtractive color response with all it's intricate transients and luminance rolloff characteristics.

 Linny + Print